Borvo

-Borvo or Bormo (Gaulish: *Borwō, Bormō) was an ancient Celtic god of healing springs worshipped in Gaul and Gallaecia.
-He was sometimes identified with the Graeco-Roman god Apollo, although his cult had preserved a high degree of autonomy during the Roman period.
+Borvo, also Bormo, was an ancient Celtic god of thermal and healing springs.
+His cult is attested across a wide area of Roman Gaul and reached the northwest of the Iberian Peninsula.
+Under the interpretatio romana he was usually identified with Apollo, and at Aix-en-Provence instead with Hercules.
+His most frequent divine partner was the goddess Damona.

 Name

 The Gaulish theonym Boruō means 'hot spring', 'warm source'.
-It stems from the Proto-Celtic verbal root *berw- ('boil, brew'; cf. Old Irish berbaid, Middle Welsh berwi), itself from Proto-Indo-European *bʰerw- ('boil, brew'; cf. Latin ferueō 'to be intensely hot, boil', Sanskrit bhurváni 'agitated, wild').
-The Bhearú river (River Barrow) in Ireland has also been linked to this Celtic root.
+It stems from the Proto-Celtic verbal root berw- ('boil, brew'; cf. Old Irish berbaid, Middle Welsh berwi), itself from Proto-Indo-European bʰerw- ('boil, brew'; cf. Latin ferueō 'to be intensely hot, boil', Sanskrit bhurváni 'agitated, wild').
+An Bhearú (River Barrow) in Ireland has also been linked to this Celtic root.

 The variant Bormō could have emerged from a difference in suffixes or from dissimilation.
-Known derivates include Bormanicus (Caldas de Vizela), from an earlier *Borwānicos, and Bormanus or Borbanus (Aix-en-Diois, Aix-en-Provence), from an earlier *Borwānos.
-A goddess named Boruoboendoa, perhaps reflecting the Gaulish theonym *Buruo-bouinduā or *Buruo-bō-uinduā, has also been found in Utrecht.
+Known derivates include Bormanicus (Caldas de Vizela), from an earlier Borwānicos, and Bormanus or Borbanus (Aix-en-Diois, Aix-en-Provence), from an earlier Borwānos.
+A goddess named Boruoboendoa, perhaps reflecting the Gaulish theonym Buruo-bouinduā or Buruo-bō-uinduā, has also been found in Utrecht.

-The toponyms Bourbon-l'Archambault, Bourbon-Lancy, Bourbonne-les-Bains, Boulbon, Bormes, Bourbriac, La Bourboule and Worms are derived from Borvo or from its variant Bormo.
+Numerous toponyms of settlements linked to springs are derived from Borvo or Bormo, including Bourbon, Bourbonne, Boulbon, Bormes, Bourbriac, La Bourboule and Worms.
 The names of various small rivers in France, such as Bourbouillon, Bourban, and Bourbière, also stem from the theonym.